f5devcentral/f5-agility-labs-xc/docs/class8/lab1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following steps will create an origin pool and http load balancer utilizing Postman to post JSON definitions
 to the Distributed Cloud API.
-For this task you will be using a Windows 10 host that is part of the UDF
+For this task you will be using a Windows 10 client that is part of the UDF
 deployment.
-The Windows 10 host has Postman pre-installed to save time in the lab.
+The Windows 10 client has Postman pre-installed to save time in the lab.
 To install and utilize
 postman outside of the lab visit https://www.postman.com/downloads/.

-An RDP client is recommended to access the Windows 10 host.
+An RDP client is recommended to access the Windows 10 client.
 Current versions of Microsoft Windows should
 include an RDP client pre-installed.
 If you are using an operating system other than Windows, below are
 documentation and download links for installing an RDP client.